 Since Wireless N (Wi-Fi 4) was released 10 years ago, connection properties and data rates in the 2.4 GHz frequency band have remained largely unchanged.
 Meanwhile, innovations and significant improvements have been made primarily in the 5 GHz band.
 With Wi-Fi 6, that's changing.
 Devices that only transmit data on the 2.4 GHz band benefit enormously.
 In addition to more capacity for multiple simultaneous connections, the data rate has almost doubled.

-This is particularly important due to the ever-increasing number of household and peripheral devices with integrated wireless LAN (e.g. smart speakers, robot vacuum cleaners, smartwatches), since these often only dominate the 2.4 GHz band.
+This is particularly important due to the ever-increasing number of household and peripheral devices with integrated Wi-Fi (e.g. smart speakers, robot vacuum cleaners, smartwatches), since these often only dominate the 2.4 GHz band.

 Increased security and longer battery life